Abstract Submission Guidelines

-- Accepted oral abstracts will be invited to present in one of the CX Abstract sessions and will be eligible to win a prize or certificate of merit.
+- Accepted oral abstracts will be invited to present in one of the CX 2019 abstract sessions and will be eligible to win a prize or certificate of merit.

-- Abstracts must be submitted as a Word document, attached to the online form.
+- All abstracts must be submitted electronically only via the online submission form.

 - The registration fee will be waived for trainee clinicians whose abstract is accepted.
 Evidence supporting the status as a trainee clinician (doctor in vascular training) will be required.